paulwizviz/learn-microservices/README.md

 * **Customer Identification Program (CIP):** The initial step of verifying that customers are who they claim to be.
 * **Customer Due Diligence (CDD):** Assessing a customer's risk profile and understanding the purpose of the business relationship.
 * **Ongoing Monitoring:** Continuously scrutinizing customer activity to detect suspicious behavior and changes in risk.

-For further detail on these concepts, you can consult the companion guide, ["The Strategic Imperative of Know Your Customer (KYC): A Definitive Guide to Compliance, Technology, and Risk Management"](./topics/kyc.md).

 KYC is typically conducted by regulated institutions themselves, but in this hypothetical scenario, you will imagine Datum as an outsourcing entity.
 Third-party institutions will use Datum to verify that their own customers have undergone the necessary KYC, without having to hold customer data themselves.
 You should bear this scenario in mind, as it influences the outcome of the DDD and SDM analysis; an in-house solution would have a different context.